raiden-network/raiden/docs/api.rst

 Following are the available API endpoints with which you can interact with Raiden.

-Querying Information About Channels and Assets
+Querying Information About Channels and Tokens
 ===============================================

 Querying specific channel